The Online Closure Principle: Discussion

 \section{Discussion}

-Contemporary problems, such as the modification of a machine learning algorithm, require control of the FWER in unbounded and sequential multiple testing settings \cite{Fetal}.
+Contemporary problems, e.g. platform trials and genetics research studies, require control of the FWER in unbounded and sequential multiple testing settings \cite{Retal}.
 Since the closure principle is fundamental for the construction of multiple testing procedures with FWER control, an extension of the theory is essential.
 We introduced a novel online closure principle, including a predictability condition for the family of online intersection tests which ensures that the resulting closed testing procedure can be applied in the online setting.
 Important properties that hold in the classical multiple testing case were transferred to the class of online closed procedures.
 It was shown that all online procedures with FWER control are also online closed procedures.
 With this, one can focus on the construction of online closed procedures when aiming for FWER control.
-In addition, we showed how short-cuts of online closed procedures can be obtained.
+Moreover, we proved that one can restrict to consonant families of intersection tests and provided a sufficient condition under which the event of rejecting any hypothesis cannot be enlarged.
+In addition, we showed how short-cuts of online closed procedures can be obtained under consonance.
 These have a simpler form than in classical multiple testing as the rejection of an intersection hypothesis uniquely determines which individual hypothesis is to be rejected.
-We used this to derive individual significance levels for short-cuts that are based on $\alpha$-adjustment procedures.
-With that, new online closed procedures can be derived easily that often improve existing ones which we demonstrated with the example of the ADDIS-Spending.
+We used this to derive individual significance levels for short-cuts that are based on $\alpha$-adjustments.
+With that, new online closed procedures can be derived easily that often improve existing ones which we have demonstrated with the examples of Alpha-Spending and ADDIS-Spending.